noxidsoft/noxidsoft/README.md

-## Permanently moved to private server 2025-02-15
+## Permanently moved to private server 2025-02 - removed private repo history 2025-04

 ### Hi there 👋
 <!--too hard to use, shows bad stats because can't see private repos & contribs-->